Nextdoor/git-change/git-change.rst

 -r, --reviewers
             Comma-separated list of reviewers.

 --skip      Comma-separated list of pre-commit checks to skip.
-Options: tests,
+Option
-            whitespace, linelength, pep8, pyflakes, jslint or all.
+            values: tests, whitespace, linelength, pep8, pyflakes,

---switch
+            jslint or all.
+This option assumes that a pre-commit hook runs the checks, and causes `git-change` to set the SKIP environment variable to the given list of checks before invoking `git-commit` so that the hook can skip them.

-            Switch to the temporary change branch after creating it.
+--switch    Switch to the temporary change branch after creating it.

 --topic     Tag the change with the given topic name.